Eurocode 6: Design of Masonry Structures

 9. The lateral load clauses in Eurocode 6 are based on those contained in BS 5628 and will therefore be familiar to UK engineers.
 The main difference is that the limiting dimensions for serviceability are now presented in graphical form.
 For some panel configurations there are some significant changes in these limiting dimensions.

-10. The Eurocodes remain subservient to UK Building Regulations and Approved Document A will still be available for the design of masonry buildings.
+10. The Eurocodes remain subservient to Building Regulations and in England and Wales Approved Document A will still be available for the design of masonry buildings.
 BS EN 1996-3 contains simplified calculation methods for unreinforced masonry based on the principles contained in BS EN 1996-1-1 and should not be confused with simple rules developed on the basis of experience.
 In general the rules in Part 3 are conservative and unlikely to result in the economy of solution to be found in Approved Document A.

 11. There are no specific recommendations in Eurocode 6 for assessing existing buildings or structures.
 The situation remains that sensible engineering judgment needs to be applied when making such assessments.
 Remember that both the methods of test for masonry units and the test for determining the characteristic compressive strength of masonry changed with the introduction of the BS EN standards.